Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): Pixel matrix characterisation

 The effective discrimination threshold applied to the charge-collection diode signal is determined by the in-pixel front-end operating point, primarily by the amplifier output baseline and the discriminator current, adjusted via $\Vb$ and $\Id$, respectively (see Sec.~\ref{sec:frontend}).
 To measure the charge threshold, injection capacitance $\Cinj$ (see Fig.~\ref{fig:frontend}) is used.
 The injected charge is incrementally increased by adjusting $\Vh$, and the pixel output state is recorded for each charge level over multiple repeated injections.
 The hit probability as a function of the injected charge follows the characteristic S-curve response which can be described by a Gaussian error function~\cite{dpts_paper}.
 The two parameters of this function, the mean and standard deviation, correspond to the pixel threshold and noise.

 Figure~\ref{fig:threshold_noise} shows the distributions of threshold and noise values measured for all pixels in a region under typical operating conditions (see Sec.~\ref{subsubsec:two_params_scan}).
-The threshold dispersion is significant, with an RMS of about \SI{10}{\percent} of the mean threshold value, yet it remains consistent with the earlier prototypes~\cite{dpts_paper}.
-The dispersion arises from fabrication variations in the in-pixel circuitry, and reflects both actual front-end threshold variations and injection capacitance variations.
-As detailed in Sec.~\ref{sec:pulsing_calib}, these two effects contribute comparably, so the actual front-end threshold variations are smaller than those depicted in Fig.~\ref{fig:threshold_dist}.
+The threshold dispersion, originating from fabrication-induced variations in the in-pixel circuitry, is significant, with an RMS of about \SI{10}{\percent} of the mean threshold value, yet it remains consistent with the earlier prototypes~\cite{dpts_paper}.
 The measured noise includes contributions from the in-pixel front-end and the sensing node, and its average is comparable to the threshold dispersion.

-The threshold dispersion is mostly uncorrelated with pixel position, as seen in Fig.~\ref{fig:thr_map} where the previous threshold data is mapped to pixel positions in the matrix.
-Eleven distinct vertical lines observed in Fig.~\ref{fig:thr_map} and Fig.~\ref{fig:thr_profile} correspond to columns in which front-end input is coupled to the digital signals steering the charge-injection circuit~\cite{pulsingcircuitry}.
+The threshold dispersion is mostly uncorrelated with pixel position, as seen in Fig.~\ref{fig:thr_map} where the threshold data is mapped to pixel positions in the matrix.
+Eleven distinct vertical lines are observed in Fig.~\ref{fig:thr_map} and Fig.~\ref{fig:thr_profile}, and correspond to columns in which the front-end input is coupled to the digital signals steering the charge-injection circuit~\cite{pulsingcircuitry}.
 Therefore, this is an artefact of the threshold measurement, and is not affecting the sensing performance of the pixels.